dennislee22/dennislee22.github.io/docs/cdppvc/longhornscale.md

     ecsworker3.cdpkvm.cldr   Ready    <none>                      25h     v1.21.8+rke2r2
     ```

-21. The Longhorn dashboard should now reflect that the ecsworker3.cdpkvm.cldr node is `Schedulable`.
+19. The Longhorn dashboard should now reflect that the ecsworker3.cdpkvm.cldr node is `Schedulable`.

     ![](../../assets/images/ecs/scaledisk3.png)

-22. Provision a new CML workspace and the system might select ecsworker3.cdpkvm.cldr node to store the Longhorn volume replicas.
-In this case, 5 volume have successfully been created in ecsworker3.cdpkvm.cldr node.
+20. Provision a new CML workspace and the system might select ecsworker3.cdpkvm.cldr node to store the Longhorn volume replicas.
+In this case, 5 volumes have successfully been created in ecsworker3.cdpkvm.cldr node.

     ![](../../assets/images/ecs/scaledisk4.png)

-23. At the ecsworker3.cdpkvm.cldr node, check the status of the `/longhorn` directory to verify the outcome of the previous step.
+21. At the ecsworker3.cdpkvm.cldr node, check the status of the `/longhorn` directory to verify the outcome of the previous step.

     ```bash
     # tree /longhorn